Combating Pests

 Mix and put in hose end sprayer.
 Setting: 1 cup to 20 gallons of water.
 Spray around your gardens.

-Chickens and Ducks – If you have the room and desire for chickens and ducks around they can eat a ton of insects and slugs.
+Chickens and Ducks - If you have the room and desire for chickens and ducks around they can eat a ton of insects and slugs.
 When your seedlings are small keep them out of your newly planted beds because they will eat them also.
-I have heard that ducks will even pull up small weeds!
+Ducks will even pull up small weeds!
 You will also have the added benefit of their droppings to fertilize your yard.

 Organic Products